BritneyJo/harry-potter-trivia/README.md

 Inline-style:
 ![javascript screenshot](/img/vanillaJS.PNG)

-#Built with
+# Built with

+- HTML5
-- Visual Studio Code
+- CSS3
+- Vanilla JavaScript

-#How to use
+# How to use

 1. Once the page loads click on the Lumos button to load the game
     ![lumos screenshot](/img/lumosImage.PNG)